-The call for applications is now closed and the scientific review is under way.
+The call for applications is now closed, the results were announced here.

 The Rhode Island Neuroscience Leadership Committee (RINLC), in partnership with the Brown Institute for Brain Science, the Norman Prince Neurosciences Institute, and the George and Anne Ryan Institute for Neuroscience at the University of Rhode Island, announced a call for proposals for a special round of New Frontiers Awards.
 These awards provide up to $40,000 each to support brain science projects involving scientists from any of the institutions represented on the RINLC: Brown University, University of Rhode Island, Lifespan Hospitals, Care New England Hospitals, and the Providence VA Medical Center.